RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add the ability to save and restore profiler data to compare speed improvements.

 #### Working directory toolbar
-* Get directory completions by pressing the `Tab` key twice on it
+* Get directory completions by pressing the `Tab` key twice on it.

 #### API Changes
 * `spyderplugins` has been removed and its plugins have been assigned to different different directories (`spyder_profiler`, `spyder_breakpoints`, etc).
 * `spyderlib.widgets.dicteditor.DictEditor` has been renamed to
-  `spyderlib.widgets.variableexplorer.collectionseditor.CollectionsEditor`
+  `spyderlib.widgets.variableexplorer.collectionseditor.CollectionsEditor`.
 * `spyderlib/widgets/dicteditorutils.py` has been renamed to
-  `spyderlib/widgets/variableexplorer/utils.py`
+  `spyderlib/widgets/variableexplorer/utils.py`.
 * `spyderlib/widgets/externalshell/namespacebrowser.py` has been moved to
-  `spyderlib/widgets/variableexplorer`
+  `spyderlib/widgets/variableexplorer`.
 * `spyderlib/widgets/externalshell/syntaxhighlighters.py` has been moved to
-  `spyderlib/utils/`
+  `spyderlib/utils/`.
 * Variable Explorer editor widgets were moved from `spyderlib.widgets` to `spyderlib.widgets.variableexplorer`:
     * `spyderlib.widgets.variableexplorer.arrayeditor`